 Important notes about playing audio files on mobile devices

 In general, on mobile devices there's often a lag when playing audio files - depending on how fast the internet connection is.
 In order to minimize this lag you have to make sure that the audio file sizes are as small as possible.
 For example, an audio file of a few seconds can have a few MB in size - loading that file on mobile will definitely be slow!

 You can try different quality settings (e.g. 128 / 64 / 32 kbps) to significantly lower the file size without affecting how the audio hears.
-Often, lower a quality audio (e.g. 32 kbps) hears just as well with significantly smaller file size - a few KB - and that will load much faster.
+Often, a lower quality audio (e.g. 32 kbps) sounds just as well as a high quality one, even with a significantly smaller file size – a few KBs – and it also loads much faster.

 This short guide will teach you how to Compress your audio files with Audacity.